Minimizing cones associated with isoparametric foliations: Introduction

 \section{Introduction}

-Minimizing hypercones have fascinating originations and active developments in geometric measure theory, for example, the pioneering works Fleming \cite{Fleming}, De Giorgi \cite{DG}, Almgren \cite{Almgren}, Simons \cite{Simons}, Bombieri-De Giorgi-Giusti \cite{BDG} for solving the celebrated Bernstein problem.
+Minimizing hypercones have fascinating originations and active developments in geometric measure theory, for example, the pioneering works: Fleming \cite{Fleming}, De Giorgi \cite{DG}, Almgren \cite{Almgren}, Simons \cite{Simons}, Bombieri-De Giorgi-Giusti \cite{BDG} for solving the celebrated Bernstein problem.

-Many types of minimizing hypercones beyond Simons cones were discovered by Lawson in \cite{BL}.
-Later \cite{PS1, PS2} added that $C_{2,4}$ over minimal Clifford torus $S^{2}(\sqrt{\frac{1}{3}})\times S^{4}(\sqrt{\frac{2}{3}})\subset S^7(1)$ is minimizing (also see \cite{Z2}) whereas $C_{1,5}$ is only stably minimal.
+Many types of homogeneous minimizing hypercones beyond Simons cones were discovered by Lawson in \cite{BL}.
+Later \cite{PS1, PS2} added that $C_{2,4}$ over minimal Clifford torus $S^{2}\left(\sqrt{\frac{1}{3}}\right) \times S^{4}\left(\sqrt{\frac{2}{3}}\right) \subset S^7(1)$ is minimizing (also see \cite{Z2}) whereas $C_{1,5}$ is only stably minimal.
 Although lots of examples had been found, a complete list of homogeneous minimizing hypercones remained unknown until the important work of Lawlor \cite{Law}.
-Rather than in the whole Euclidean space, Lawlor searched for a similar bundle structure to the characterization foliation of a minimizing hypercone given by Hardt and Simon in \cite{HS} in certain angular neighborhood of the cone under consideration.
+Rather than in the entire Euclidean space, Lawlor searched for a structure similar to the characterization foliation of a minimizing hypercone discovered by Hardt-Simon \cite{HS} in certain angular neighborhood of the cone under consideration.

 More flexible than homogeneous foliations are the isoparametric ones.
-In 1985, Ferus and Karcher \cite{FK} were able to construct the characterization foliation by homothetic minimizing hypersurfaces following an ODE way for ``almost all" minimal isoparametric hypercones of OT-FKM type, and hence showed each of them minimizing.
+In 1985, Ferus and Karcher \cite{FK} successfully {constructed} the characterization foliation for almost all minimal isoparametric hypercones of OT-FKM type (see \S \ref{Section2} below or \cite{OT, FKM} for more details), and hence showed each of them minimizing.
 Thereafter, to figure out a complete classification of minimizing isoparametric hypercones became important in the subject.
 Based on the method of \cite{FK}, an explicit list was given in \cite{Wang}.
-Unfortunately, the arguments for strict minimality in his \S 9 were invalid due to the incorrect Remark 9.17 on the correct formula in \cite{HS}.
+However, the arguments for strict minimality in his \S 9 were invalid due to the inaccurate Remark 9.17 on a correct formula in \cite{HS}.
 We shall give an alternative proof in \S 2.